Skip to Content

 Making Unplanned Stops

-Because truck campers are easier to park, it’s much easier to make unplanned stops.
+Because truck campers are smaller and easier to park, it’s much easier to make unplanned stops.
 For example, maybe you want to pull over and grab a coffee or pop into a restaurant for a bite to eat.
 You can do that without having to worry about whether or not you’ll be able to find a place to park.
 You just need to find a regular parking space.
-This gives you a greater level of flexibility.
+This gives you much more flexibility.
+You can be more spontaneous.
 You can pull over whenever you want.
-You can be spontaneous.

 Winner: It’s easier to make unplanned stops with a truck camper.

 Truck campers require a pickup truck.
-A pickup is the only type of vehicle that can haul a truck camper due to the camper’s design.
-It is designed specifically to fit in the bed of a pickup.
 If you already own a pickup or if you have the need for a pickup, a truck camper can be a great choice.
-On the other hand, if you have no use for a pickup, a truck camper might not be for you.
+If you have no use for a pickup, a truck camper might not be for you.

-It’s also important that you choose the right truck.
-The pickup must have adequate payload capacity to accommodate the weight of the camper.
-Payload capacity is the amount of weight that a vehicle can safely transport.
+It’s also important to choose the right truck for your camper.
+The pickup must have enough payload capacity to support the weight of the camper.
+On average, truck campers weigh around 2500-3500 pounds.
 Ideally, your truck camper shouldn’t weigh more than 80% of the payload capacity.
 The truck also needs to have the appropriate bed size and shape to fit the camper.
+Not all campers can fit all trucks.

 A white Ford pickup